29 June 2026

 2. Timekeeping and Per Diem Billing

 Accurate timekeeping is the foundation of correct payroll and billing.
-For healthcare specifically, this means the system needs to capture electronic time, handle multiple pay types, and support expense submissions including travel reimbursements and per diem payments.
+For healthcare specifically, this means the system needs to capture electronic time, handle multiple pay types, and support expense submissions including travel reimbursements and per diem payments, while integrating smoothly with existing payroll and time-and-attendance systems.

 3. Compliance and Credential Management

 This is where healthcare VMS requirements diverge most sharply from other industries.
-Healthcare organizations may have dozens of credentialing requirements for a single role - immunization records, background checks, license verifications, certifications such as BLS or ACLS, and more.
+Healthcare organizations may have dozens of credentialing requirements for a single role, immunization records, background checks, license verifications, certifications such as BLS or ACLS, and more.
+A healthcare-ready VMS tracks all of these automatically, triggers alerts as credentials approach expiration, and stores audit-ready documentation in one place.

-4. Healthcare Reporting and Analytics
+4. Healthcare-Specific Reporting and Analytics

 Related Reading: What is an Open API?